Thongchai Winichakul: Political activity

 Thongchai is of Sino-Thai descent, was born and grew up in Bangkok.
 He was a student organizer and political activist while still in high school.
 He became even more involved in pro-democracy movements while in his first two years as an undergraduate at Thammasat University in Bangkok.
 Student and labor organizing had blossomed during and after the popular uprising of 14 October 1973.

 But following the return of disempowered military dictator Thanom Kittikachorn and the resignation of Prime Minister Seni Pramoj, Thongchai and other student leaders organized a fresh wave of protests centered at Thammasat University.
 These culminated in a large rally that grew through the night of 5 October 1976.
-The next morning, 6 October, the Thai military surrounded the Thammasat campus and attacked the students in what has been described as the "Thammasat University massacre" in which at least 46 people were killed, some even being raped, hung, or burned to death.
+The next morning, 6 October, the Thai military and right-wing paramilitaries surrounded the Thammasat campus and attacked the students in the Thammasat University massacre.
+At least 46 people were killed, some even being raped, hung, or burned to death.
 Many students escaped.
-Thousands of students were arrested, though 19 were eventually imprisoned, including Thongchai.
+Thousands of students were arrested, though 19 of the demonstration's "ringleaders" were eventually imprisoned, including Thongchai.
 Various organizations, including Amnesty International, advocated for his release as a prisoner of conscience.
-He was released on 16 September 1978 and allowed to return to finish his education at Thammasat on the condition that he was not involved in further political activities.
+He and his co-defendants were released by a royal amnesty on 16 September 1978, and allowed to return to finish their education at Thammasat on the condition that they were not to be involved in further political activities.
 He later went to Sydney, Australia, for his graduate education.